ucsd-cse12-f23/ucsd-cse12-f23.github.io/_assignments/pa2.md

 ## Style

-On this assignment, we will give you feedback on style but not deduct points for problems with style.
-In future assignments, we will deduct style points if you have:
+On this assignment, we will  not deduct points for problems with style.
+Please use good style, especially when getting help from tutors: code must be easily readable.

 - Lines in code files that are longer than 100 characters
 - Inconsistent indentations